kristonovo/float/README.md

 ### Grid

-The Grid is a simple 4 column-based setup.
+The Grid is a simple 4-column-based setup.
 You can combine different classes to adjust your layout.
-Keep in mind that all columns (except number 4) is using adjustable margin-right values.
+Keep in mind that all columns (except number 4) are using margin-right values.

 ***